acquia/drupal-recommended-project/README.md

 | Acquia CMS Community  | The community starter kit will install Acquia CMS.
 An optional content model can be added in the installation process.  |
 | Acquia CMS Headless  | The headless starter kit preconfigures Drupal for serving structured, RESTful content to 3rd party content displays such as mobile apps, smart displays and frontend driven websites (e.g. React or Next.js).  |

-For more information on selecting Acquia CMS Starterkit which best fit for your use case follow [instructions](https://docs.acquia.com/acquia-cms/install-cms).
+For more information on selecting the Acquia CMS Starterkit that best fits your use case follow [instructions](https://docs.acquia.com/acquia-cms/install-cms).

 ## Installation